Princess Cruises Introduces All-Inclusive Premier Package Offering Top Amenities at Incredible Value

 - Unlimited MedallionNet WiFi - the best WiFi at sea - for up to four-devices

-- New "Premier" Beverage Package – top-shelf spirits and cocktails up to $18 with bar service charge included, new selection of wines by the glass, 25 percent bottles of wine, specialty coffees, smoothies, and bottled water
+- New "Premier" Beverage Package – top-shelf spirits and cocktails up to $18 with bar service charge included, new selection of wines by the glass, 25 percent off bottles of wine, specialty coffees, smoothies, and bottled water

 - Two specialty dining meals per person including popular restaurants like Crown Grill and Sabatini's Italian Trattoria